navy secf

 Sonar Technician Submarines (STS)

-Sonar Technician Submarines (STS) are specialized in combat systems and deploy aboard multiple classes of submarines.
+Sonar Technician Submarines (STS) are specialized in sonar systems and deploy aboard multiple classes of submarines.

-• tune, maintain, calibrate, adjust, and repair all electronic equipment utilized for scientific data collection and underwater surveillance.
+They also calibrate, adjust, and repair electronic equipment utilized for scientific data collection.

 STS2 (SS) Williams takes sonar readings aboard the USS Newport News (SSN 750).
 (Source: U.S. Navy/MC3 Morris)